Joel A. Rose & Associates, Inc.

 - Capital requirements and evaluation of proprietary interests

-- Evaluation of economic results by lawyer, firm, fields of law, office
+- Evaluation of economic results by lawyer, firm, fields of law, office and clients

 - Fees and billing policies